Classical Music

 Copyright information: Please note that these recordings and scores remain my own personal property and are licensed for use by individuals only.
 They may not be redistributed.
 Hypertext links may be created to the recordings and scores, but please contact me first.
 No composer, author, performer or copyright information may be edited or removed.

-Performance: If performing from the scores, please send an email to feedback2jsb@gmail.com with the subject 'Score Performance' describing the event (e.g. recital / church service etc).
+Performance: If performing from any of the scores, please send an email to feedback2jsb@gmail.com with the subject 'Score Performance' describing the event (e.g. recital / church service etc).